adm108/SudokuSolver/README.md

 ```sh
 $ python manage.py createsuperuser
 ```
-9. Go to frontend folder and install all frontend packages (you should have node.js engine installed):
+9. Go to frontend folder and install all frontend packages (you should have node.js engine installed on your system):
 ```sh
 $ npm install
 ```